 - In the script, get the GUI object via the engine.editor.getNodeByName() (or engine.editor.getNode() if you have the node index) and assign a widget to it by using functions of the ObjectGuiMesh class.

-In the Gui Mesh tab of the Parameters window, you can adjust the following parameters of the GUI mesh:
+In the Gui Mesh section of the Node tab, you can adjust the following parameters of the GUI mesh: